 Lakeport State Park and its Depression-era beach house

-The beach house you change into your swimsuit at Lakeport State Park was built by young men who were paid about a dollar a day.
-In the depths of the Great Depression, a Civilian Conservation Corps camp set up here and put up the stone-and-timber bathhouse and much of the campground, work that has outlasted three or four generations of swimmers.
-The park itself came together in the 1930s and opened under a name that kept getting it confused with the city — first Port Huron State Park, then renamed Lakeport to point people at the lake instead of the town.
+The beach house where you change into your swimsuit at Lakeport State Park was built by young men paid about a dollar a day.
+In the depths of the Great Depression, a Civilian Conservation Corps camp set up here.
+The crews put up the stone-and-timber bathhouse and much of the campground.
+That work has outlasted three or four generations of swimmers.
+The park itself came together in the 1930s, under a name that kept getting it confused with the city.
+It opened as Port Huron State Park, then was renamed Lakeport to point people at the lake instead of the town.

-It sits along M-25 on Lake Huron’s edge in Burtchville Township, north of Port Huron, and it comes in two pieces split by the little unincorporated village of Lakeport.
-Between them they hold better than a mile of shoreline — sand in places, smooth-rounded cobbles in others, the kind of beach where you walk along watching for a Petoskey stone or a flat skipper.
-This is the open Lake Huron coast of the Thumb, so the water is honest about its temperature and the horizon is all water; on a clear day you can sometimes pick out the long shape of a freighter standing out in the lake.
+The park sits along M-25 on Lake Huron’s edge in Burtchville Township, north of Port Huron.
+It comes in two pieces, split by the little unincorporated village of Lakeport.
+Between them they hold better than a mile of shoreline — sand in places, smooth-rounded cobbles in others.
+It’s the kind of beach where you walk along watching for a Petoskey stone or a flat skipper.
+This is the open Lake Huron coast of the Thumb.
+The water is honest about its temperature, and the horizon is all water.
+On a clear day, you can sometimes pick out the long shape of a freighter standing out in the lake.

 The day-use side is the draw for most: a wide beach, picnic shelters, and that old CCC bathhouse.
 The campground sits on the other unit, set back in the trees with a short walk to the water.
-It’s an easy hour-or-so trip up the shore from the city, which makes it the closest real Lake Huron beach for a lot of southeast Michigan, and a quieter one than the big-name parks farther up the Thumb.
-Bring the cobble-hunting eyes and a sweatshirt for after sundown — the breeze off open water doesn’t quit just because it’s July.
+It’s an easy hour-or-so trip up the shore from the city.
+That makes it the closest real Lake Huron beach for a lot of southeast Michigan, and a quieter one than the big-name parks farther up the Thumb.
+Bring the cobble-hunting eyes and a sweatshirt for after sundown.
+The breeze off open water doesn’t quit just because it’s July.

 Go deeper